hendrapaiton/transformer/README.md

 Ideally the column names should not be hard-coded but rather dynamic using e.g. pd.endswith() to identify column names that end in “tCO2” or “verified by”.

 Let us know if you can help with this - we might have some more similar tasks coming up in the future.

+## Work Result

+You can review my work result in [result.csv](https://github.com/hendrapaiton/transformer/blob/main/result.csv?raw=true) files.
+I'm processing data using pandas to transform and load it to CSV files.
+You can view the data result as the same as the client's request in the example picture above.
+So if you have a task like this too, don't hesitate to hire me.
+Thanks.